How To Find North On A Map

 Choosing a North Reference, for your Map, your Compass, and your GPS

 You may take choices to make between n references on your map and your compass.
 Your GPS can be set to use any of the three common references.
-When the north references are unlike betwixt your map, compass, and GPS,
+When the north references are unlike betwixt your map, compass, and GPS, y'all will need to do conversions as you move bearings betwixt them.

 North Reference on your Map